sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 ### Conversion methods of Singleton

-- These are the methods that allow conversion from T to Singleton<T> and so on.
+- These are the methods that allow conversion from T to Singleton<T> and from Singleton<T> to T.
 - Background:
   - If there exists a class that has a constructor with a single parameter, it is possible to convert the parameter to the class and vice versa.
 Here's an example: